 We do need a level legal playing field so that no economic operator has a competitive disadvantage.
 The "Niche" broadcasters can have up to 25-30% costs to provide access services.
 So the law may not make these accessibility requirements on niche broadcasters, but that would be no excuse not to require the main broadcasters to ensure accessibility.

 In 2015 EBU provided it's response to the European Commission Consultation audiovisual media services (AVMSD) 'A media framework for the 21st century', with the aim of rectifying the situation whereby, in many EU Member States, the level of “access services” such as audio description and subtitles is far too low and people with a hearing or sight impairment are effectively excluded from much of the audiovisual content that others can enjoy.
 As part of this response EBU offered examples of the situation today in EU Member States.
-For those wishing to obtain specific details of different countries we advise them to consult this document, and also the eaccessplus.eu website ‘Audio description in Europe'.

 The European Commission published its proposed revision of the audiovisual media services (AVMS) directive revision on 25th May and wants to delete the rules on accessibility in Article 7.